uglyog/batch-processor/README.md

 $ ./gradle check install
 ```

-This will run all the tests and build a application bundle.
+This will run all the tests and build an application bundle.

 ## To execute the batch process